nautobot/nautobot/docs/installation/3-http-daemon.md

 # pip3 install gunicorn
 ```

 Save the following configuration in the root netbox installation path as `gunicorn_config.py` (e.g. `/opt/netbox/gunicorn_config.py` per our example installation).
 Be sure to verify the location of the gunicorn executable on your server (e.g. `which gunicorn`) and to update the `pythonpath` variable if needed.
 If using CentOS/RHEL, change the username from `www-data` to `nginx` or `apache`.
+More info on `max_requests` information can be found in the [gunicorn docs](https://docs.gunicorn.org/en/stable/settings.html#max-requests).

 ```no-highlight
 command = '/usr/bin/gunicorn'